billw2/rpi-clone/README.md

 partitions it would have been more difficult to clone down to the 32GB card.
 If there had been 4 partitions, then a smaller disk has to be large enough to image the sizes of the first three source partitions.
-If the disk is too small for that, then an initilize clone would be limited to a two partition clone as the next example shows.
+If the disk is too small for that, then an initialize clone would be limited to a two partition clone as the next example shows.
 The other alternative would be a manual partition.
 The take away is that you need to consider how you would be cloning to smaller disks when you partition